solosage1/anyprice-oracle/EIP.md

 .
 This improves reuse
 of cross-chain code and abstracts over different security/speed trade-offs.
 However, EIP-5164 treats all messages uniformly; it doesn't have a notion of message expiry or data freshness.
-A related standard, EIP-7092 (Financial Bonds), even includes an optional cross-chain module for bond tokens, allowing a bond contract to specify a destination chain and contract when transferring tokens across chains eips.ethereum.org eips.ethereum.org
+A related standard, EIP-7092 (Financial Bonds), even includes an optional (and currently draft) cross-chain module for bond tokens, allowing a bond contract to specify a destination chain and contract when transferring tokens across chains eips.ethereum.org eips.ethereum.org